desertwitch/zipfuse/README.md

 ### Path Flattening Mode

-Some users may specifically want to use the `--flat` argument when mounting the filesystem, so it does not waste resources in recreating structures from within `.zip` archives, but rather flattens any such structures so that only files remain within one shallow virtual directory per `.zip` archive.
+Some users may specifically want the `--flatten` argument when mounting their filesystem, so it does not waste resources in recreating structures from within `.zip` archives, but rather flattens any such structures so that only files remain within one shallow virtual directory per `.zip` archive.
 In order to